-By Guest Blogger Roberta Hierath
+Written by Guest Blogger Roberta Hierath

 This blog about CRPS being a wailing, screaming alarm that never shuts off was originally featured on The Mighty.
 We were given permission to post it as a part of #TheTuesdayBurn, especially since it explains the overwhelming feelings that CRPS can bring on.